 One of the first decisions you need to make when you want to switch to VoIP is your network connection.
 What service should you get for the type and amount of digital communications you intend to do?
 What is the right fit for your home or business?
 A homeowner or a small- to medium-scale business operator typically has three choices: DSL, Cable, or Fiber.
 Which one is the best?

 Know Your Options

 The first step in selecting a service is to know your options.
-What are the differences between DSL, cable, and fiber?
+So what are the differences between DSL, cable, and fiber?
 Do any of these matter for VoIP?
 Let’s dig.

-Your basic option is to get a digital subscriber line (DSL) service.
+Today one of the most basic options is to get a digital subscriber line (DSL) service.
 Here, your internet connection is set up on top of your telephone service.
 It uses a DSL modem to connect to the internet while keeping phone lines free.

 The foremost consideration when looking for network services for your VoIP is bandwidth availability, often referred to as speed.
-Digital communication requires a sizable bandwidth allotment.
+Digital communication requires bandwidth allotment.
 Conversations are made through the exchange of data packets over the digital network.
-You need to make sure your internet package has enough bandwidth for your telephony needs.
+You need to make sure your internet plan has enough bandwidth for your telephony needs.

 The ideal bandwidth for VoIP